 Here are my top choices and my final Macau travel tip.
 I have been to Macau a couple of times, and these are the must-visit places when exploring Macau.

 - Ruins of St Paul

 - Hotel Hopping at the Cotai Strip

-I hope that through my Macau travel tips it would ease up your apprehension and or concern of visiting this wonderful place.
+I hope that my Macau travel tips would ease up your apprehension and or concern about visiting this wonderful place.

 So there you have it!
 Erik the Hungry Traveller’s Macau Travel Tips.
 Xiexie / thank you/ Salamat, everyone, for finding time to read.
 See you in my next posts.